-Anne-Barrie Hunter is co-director of and senior professional researcher with E&ER.
+Anne-Barrie Hunter is co-director of and research associate with E&ER.
 Since 1991, she has collaborated with group members to conduct qualitative research and evaluations of STEM initiatives seeking to improve college science education.
 Beginning with her work on the research study by Seymour and Hewitt that produced Talking about Leaving: Why Undergraduates Leave the Sciences (1997), she has also played a major role in evaluations for ChemConnections, the College Board, Project Kaleidoscope, and the Los Alamos National Laboratory internship program.

 Most recently, she served as lead researcher and analyst of a large, eight-year qualitative study to establish and explore the benefits and costs of undergraduate research (UR).
 Based on results from this study, she collaborated to develop URSSA (Undergraduate Research Student Self-Assessment), a research-grounded, web-based instrument for UR program evaluation.

 Hunter has also cooperated on and conducted evaluations of several UR programs, including Louisiana State University’s LA-STEM Scholars program, Carleton College’s Off-Campus Marine Biology Seminar, the Society of Physics Students internship program, the University of Colorado’s Biological Sciences Initiative, and the SOARS program (UCAR, Boulder).
 Aside from publications on undergraduate research and its contributions to students’ education, she is also co-author (with Seymour) of Talking about Disability: The Education and Work Experiences of Graduates and Undergraduates with Disabilities, in Science, Mathematics and Engineering (1998), the first study of STEM students with disabilities.
 She has taught a senior-level undergraduate course in qualitative research methods in the Women and Gender Studies Department at the University of Colorado Boulder.